Arctic Fox Facts For Kids

 Thankfully, the Arctic fox’s conservation status is not being threatened.
 The International Union for Conservation of Nature (IUCN) has stated that Arctic foxes come under the category of least concern!

 In this article, we took you through a list of eleven facts that walk you through lots of information concerning the Arctic fox.
-These nomadic creatures live extremely interesting lives in the northern hemisphere of the planet.
+These nomadic creatures live extremely interesting lives in the planet’s northern hemisphere.
 From the fact that their fur changes color as the seasons change to the complex dens that they build, the Arctic fox is an intelligent and resourceful creature.
 They are also not under any threat, which means that research concerning this species of fox has a long way to go!